Boen97/BackStore/notes/java/Java-The-Complete-Reference-12/Chapter-8-inheritance.md

 > it is illegal to declare a class as both abstract and final

 > beginning with JDK 17, the ability to **seal a class** was added to Java

+### The Object Class
+> all other classes are subclasses of Object
+> a reference variable of type Object can refer to an object of any other class.